schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 1. Select your subscription under **Subscriptions** in the Azure Portal.
 2. Select the **Resource Provider** menu.
 3. **Re-register** `Microsoft.DesktopVirtualization`.

-We also enable `start_vm_on_connect`.
-I like this option for small-scale deployments that don't require daily access.
-The trade-off for reducing costs this way is that the first person connecting to the pool will have to wait for the session host to boot.

 ## Workspace and App Group